OpenEvalProject/evals/manuscripts/elife-70508/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/70508/elife-70508-fig7-v2.jpg)

-**Figure 7.:** A, Orthophlebia heidemariae Willmann and Novokschonov, 1998 (Orthophlebiidae); B, Cantabra soplao gen et sp.nov.
+**Figure 7.:** nov.
 (Cantabridae fam. nov.); C, Burmorthophlebia multiprocessa gen. et sp. nov.
 (Orthophlebiidae); D. Baltipanorpa damzeni Krzemiński and Soszyńska-Maj, 2012 (Panorpidae); E, Baltipanorpa oppressiva sp. nov.
 (Panorpidae); F-I, some examples of extant Panorpidae species: F, Leptopanorpa linyejiei Wang and Hua, 2018; G, Leptopanorpa jacobsoni van der Weele, 1909; H. Neopanorpa longistipitata Wang and Hua, 2018; I. Panorpa jinhuaensis Wang and Hua, 2019.
 Notal processes depicted in red.
 Drawings not at same scale.

 Our data provide first steps toward gaining a deep-time perspective able to inform discussions on the evolution of mating-related sexual conflict in Mecoptera and in insects more generally.
 Extant fauna show that extreme female holding mechanisms such as those from Baltipanorpa did not survive until today among scorpionflies (Wang, 2020).
 In fact, mating strategies involving gift provisioning appear to have been evolutionarily favored among mecopterans contrary to forced mating, and likely more prone to promote the species' genetic diversity.
 In order to start formulating hypotheses about when mating strategies –including those fully coercive– and associated anatomical structures of scorpionflies appeared throughout evolutionary history, it will be necessary to keep discovering fossil males with good abdominal preservation.
 The latter will in turn necessitate from improving the knowledge on the currently contentious phylogenetic relationships among mecopteran groups.

 ## Materials and methods

-## Geological context
+### Geological context

 The geographical provenance of the amber samples used in this study is marked on the map provided (Figure 8).
 The Spanish amber sample was gathered in official excavations with the participation of one of us (RPF) taking place between 2008 and 2010 in the El Soplao outcrop (near Rábago village, Cantabria, northern Spain) (Najarro et al., 2009; Najarro et al., 2010), and is dated as middle Albian, Early Cretaceous (ca. 105 Ma) (Barrón, pers. comm.).
 The Myanmar amber sample comes from Kachin, near Tanai town, Hukawng Valley, Kachin State, Myanmar, and is dated as earliest Cenomanian (98.8 ± 0.62 Ma), Late Cretaceous (Shi et al., 2012).
 It was acquired in 2016, prior to the armed conflict and the escalation of the ethnic strife in the area (Haug et al., 2020; Szwedo et al., 2020).
 The age of Baltic amber is estimated as Lutetian, middle Eocene (ca. 45 Ma) (Grimaldi and Ross, 2017), or as late Eocene (Kasiński et al., 2020).